chipguyhere/EERecordSystem/README.md

 Trivial EEPROM-based tinyfilesystem for Arduino

 ## Highlights:
   * Minimalist efficiency.
+It's a single header file containing only template code.
-File system holds records, let's not call them files.
+  * File system holds records, let's not call them files.
   * Designed for storing configuration choices.
 It's friendlier than having fixed locations for things.
 Having configuration items tied to alphanumeric keys makes it trivial to create a configuration editor (e.g. serial) to edit the values in EEPROM.
   * Minimalist in EEPROM consumption.
 Five EEPROM byte overhead for entire class, plus two bytes per record (one byte per key, one byte per record for length, plus your data)
   * Longer keys and record lengths supported.
 Just use something other than ```byte``` as needed (this is a C++ template class)